 Cash Incentive Compensation.
 Cash incentive compensation for all of our employees, including our NEOs, was provided through a cash-based annual incentive plan.
-The annual incentive plan is designed to motivate our employees, including our executive officers, to achieve both short- and long-term goals that, if achieved, would have the potential to significantly enhance shareholder value.
+The annual incentive plan is designed to motivate our employees, including our executive officers, to achieve both short- and long-term goals that have the potential to significantly enhance shareholder value.

 Target Incentive Opportunity.
-Consistent with our compensation philosophy and objectives, the committee generally sets the target incentive opportunity within the median range for annual cash incentive target pay at our peer group.
-For fiscal 2017, based on its review of the market data, the Committee established a target incentive opportunity of 60% of base salary for our Chief Executive Officer, and 40% of base salary for all other executive officers.
-The following table shows the target incentive opportunity for each of our executive officers:
+Consistent with our compensation philosophy and objectives, the Committee generally sets the target incentive opportunity within the median range for annual cash incentive target pay at our peer group.
+For fiscal 2019, based on its review of the market data, the Committee established a target incentive opportunity of 75% of base salary for our Chief Executive Officer, 45% of base salary for our executive officers that report directly to the CEO, and 40% for all other executive officers.
+The following table shows the fiscal 2019 target incentive opportunity for each of our NEOs: